expo/expo/docs/pages/accounts/account-types.md

 #### Caveats

-Before transferring an account, make sure that your project is on Expo SDK 43 or above.
+Before transferring a project, make sure that your it is on Expo SDK 43 or above.
 If not, you must upgrade it and rebuild it for OTA updates to continue to work on that project.

 > **Note**: If you want to transfer the ownership of a project from your Personal or Organization Account (source) to another person or company (destination), and you cannot be given "Owner or "Admin" permissions on the destination account, you can create an escrow account (a new Organization Account).
 This solves the problem that a user must be an "Owner" or "Admin" on both source and destination accounts to transfer projects between them.
 Once the escrow account is created, you can grant the ultimate destination account member the Owner role on the escrow account and safely transfer the project to the escrow account.
 The receiving person or company can then transfer it to their destination account from the escrow account without having had access to the destination account itself.